-The Program in Jewish Studies is thrilled to welcome renown photographer, Laurence Salzmann, as the 2018 Annual Sondra and Howard Bender Visiting Scholar.
-Salzmann has won multiple awards for his work and has been featured in museums and galleries throughout the world.
+The Program in Jewish Studies is excited to welcome renown poet, Irena Klepfisz, as the 2018 Annual Sondra and Howard Bender Visiting Scholar.
+During her visit to CU Boulder, Klepfisz will

 In 2012, the Sondra and Howard Bender Visiting Scholars Endowed Fund was established to help bring leading scholars in Jewish culture, history, language and religion to CU campuses to further the curricular goals of CU’s Program in Jewish Studies.
 Attending lectures by leading scholars in this growing field provides students with the opportunity to learn from a broad range of academics.
 In addition, visiting lecturers create a unique opportunity for the Program in Jewish Studies and CU to engage both students and the local community.
 Public lectures catalyze discussions that include participants from a wide variety of backgrounds, enhancing students’ ability to think about issues beyond the walls of the classroom.